jdcloudcom/en/documentation/Video-Service/Live-Video/Pricing/Price-Overview.md

     <td>0.1</td>
 </tr>
 </table>

+**Description:**
-Charges will be collected as per snapshot number actually produced by the customer with the snapshot function and will be settled by days.
+1. Charges will be collected as per snapshot number actually produced by the customer with the snapshot function and will be settled by days.